-Providing your cat with a place of their own where they can climb, scratch, sleep, and play is a good idea.
+Providing your large cat with a sturdy place to climb, scratch, sleep, and play is a good idea.
 Plus, it may save your couch from scratches.
-We’re reviewing the best cat tree for large cats plus a few alternatives.

-The 5 best cat trees for big cats
+The 5 best cat trees for large cats

 - Armarkat 54-in Wooden Cat Tree & Condo